Zuber-group/CryoVesNet/README.md

 ## Train and create your own dataset
 The notebooks allow to [generate the training data](notebooks/create_trainingset.ipynb) and [train the network](notebooks/training_vesicles.ipynb).
 Pre-trained weights for the network are provided in the weights folder.

+## Pyto

+This repository includes scripts or code from external packages.
+To ensure integration or extended capabilities, inclusions is from the [Pyto](https://github.com/vladanl/Pyto) project.
+In case you want to segemnt the connectors and teathers afterwards you can use this software.

 ## Schematic Workflow
 ![Pipeline](images/github_figure.png)